mhofer117/ispconfig-ddns-module/README.md

 rm -rf /usr/local/ispconfig/interface/web/ddns
 ````

-# Known/Unknown Issues
+## Known/Unknown Issues
 - Paging does not work correctly, show all records on the same page to work around this
-- May not work correctly in a multi-server setup or with the domain module (please give feedback)
+- May not work correctly in a multi-server setup or with the domain module (feedback is welcome)